Arizona GOP Candidate Brags About Killing … His Mom … in Self-Defense

 Bobby Wilson, a Republican candidate for Arizona state Senate, recently attended a forum on gun control in Tucson.
 While there, Wilson said he was “living proof” that the only way to stop someone who intends to harm others with a gun is a “good guy with a gun.”
 By that he means, he shot and killed his mother in alleged self-defense.

-As the Associated Press reports, Wilson spoke about being “lucky” to be alive after shooting an attacker in self defense.
-He did not mention at the event, organized by gun-control group Guns Demand Action, that the person he killed was his mother, though he did write about shooting and killing her more than 50 years ago (on the same night his sister died and his family house burnt down) in his 2010 book Bobby’s Trials.
+As the Associated Press reports, Wilson spoke about being “lucky” to be alive after shooting an attacker in self-defense.
+He did not mention at the event, organized by gun-control group Moms Demand Action, that the person he killed was his mother, though he did write about shooting and killing her more than 50 years ago (on the same night his sister died and his family house burned down) in his 2010 book Bobby’s Trials.

-Wilson told the AP that he isn’t trying to hide anything; he claims that his mother shot at him in a rifle while he was in bed in Oklahoma in 1963, and that he then shot and killed her.
+Wilson told the AP that he isn’t trying to hide anything; he claims that his mother shot at him with a rifle while he was in bed in Oklahoma in 1963, and that he then shot and killed her.
 Wilson also alludes to the incident on his campaign website, writing:

 He and his sister were raised by a deranged mother who was a fugitive hiding in the backwoods of S.E.
 Oklahoma.
 In 1963, she tried to murder her own children in the early morning hours and only Bobby survived the deadly chaos that followed.